-classification.
 The big growth area at the moment is "bed & breakfast", usually a few rooms in a private house, it can also cover apartments in country properties.
-The classification "affitacamera" is
+The classification "affitacamera"

-up with its popular neighbours, Tuscany and Umbria and each year sees a wider choice.
+popular neighbours, Tuscany and Umbria, and each year sees a wider choice.

-The best resource to search for hotels in the region is tripadvisor using "Marche, Italy" as search terms.
-The Marche Region tourism department also has accommodation listings on its English site here, but you may find it's not a very easy database to use.
+The best resources to search for hotels in the region is booking.com and tripadvisor using "Marche, Italy" as search terms.
+The Marche Region tourism department also has accommodation listings on its English site here, but you may find it's not always a very easy database to use.

 Tripadvisor now has listings for vacation rentals through Flipkey, and well-known accommodation guides such as Alastair Sawday's self-catering listings are worth consulting.

 Of course, you might consider staying with Peter and Richard who run Marche Voyager.
 Check here for details of what they can offer you at their splendid country home outside Cagli, near Urbino in the northern Marche (photo below).
 They offer a stunning ex-chapel for two or a magical cottage for four.

 San Cristoforo, Cagli

 Down by the coast campsites abound.
 They are usually